 Make sure you notify lenders of a change in address so that you don't miss any bills, which could lead to late repayments or overdue debt being recorded on your report.

-It is a good idea to go through your credit information and submit a request where you believe an enquiry or overdue debt needs to be corrected.
+It is a good idea to go through your credit information and submit a correction request where you believe an enquiry or overdue debt needs to be corrected.
 As My Credit File is a product offered by Equifax, if you find an error in your credit information, Equifax can investigate on your behalf for free to get to the bottom of any suspected inaccuracies.

 Keep a close eye on your credit